-188.8.131.52 is a fast and private way to browse the Internet.
-It is a public DNS resolver, but unlike most DNS resolvers, 184.108.40.206 is not selling user data to advertisers.
-The implementation of 220.127.116.11 makes it the fastest resolver out there.
+188.8.131.52 is a public DNS resolver operated by Cloudflare that offers a fast and private way to browse the Internet.
+Unlike most DNS resolvers, 184.108.40.206 does not sell user data to advertisers.
+In addition, 220.127.116.11 has been measured to be the fastest DNS resolver available.

-The main reasons to switch to a third-party DNS resolver are security and performance.
-ISPs do not always use strong encryption on their DNS or support DNSSEC, which makes their DNS queries vulnerable to data breaches and exposes users to threats like man-in-the-middle attacks.
+On the security side, ISPs do not always use strong encryption on their DNS or support the DNSSEC security protocol, making their DNS queries vulnerable to data breaches and exposing users to threats like on-path attacks.
 In addition, ISPs often use DNS records to track their users’ activity and behavior.
-These resolvers don’t always have great speeds and when they get overloaded by heavy usage they become even more sluggish.
-If there is enough traffic on the network, an ISP’s recursor could stop answering requests altogether.
-In some cases attackers deliberately overload an ISP’s recursors, resulting in a denial-of-service.

-Some other recursive DNS services may claim that their services are secure because they support DNSSEC.
-While this is a good security practice, users of these services are ironically not protected from the DNS companies themselves.
-Many of these companies collect data from their DNS customers to use for commercial purposes.
-Alternatively, 184.108.40.206 does not mine any user data.
-Logs are kept for 24 hours for debugging purposes, then they are purged.
+A variety of DNS services support DNSSEC.
+While this is a good security practice, it does not protect users’ queries from the DNS companies themselves.
+Many of these companies collect data from their DNS customers to use for commercial purposes, such as selling to advertisers.

-The power of the Cloudflare network makes gives 22.214.171.124 a natural advantage in terms of delivering speedy DNS queries.
-Since it has been deployed on Cloudflare’s 1000+ servers worldwide, users anywhere in the world will get a quick response from 126.96.36.199; in addition to this, these servers have access to the over 7 million domains on the Cloudflare platform, making queries for those domains lightning-fast.
+The power of the Cloudflare network gives 126.96.36.199 a natural advantage in terms of delivering speedy DNS queries.
+Since it is integrated into Cloudflare’s network, which spans 300 global cities, users anywhere in the world get a quick response from 188.8.131.52.